Skip to content

 Abolitionist feminists seek to prefigure alternative conceptions of justice that do not rely on state control and punishment or carceral logics (including transformative justice, communities of care, and feminist self-defense).

 In this community course, we engaged with Black feminist theories of abolition, including, notably, the work of philosopher and former political prisoner Angela Davis.
+We asked: What are the implications of abolition feminisms for our own political subjectivities, collectivities, and movements in the here and now?

 Course Objectives: